 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Editor's Note: On August 14th, 2024, we updated this review to remove some discontinued models.
+Editor's Note: On November 13th, 2024, we updated this review to add the new Ride1Up Roadster V3.

 Fenders, front light, 100mm suspension fork, kick stand

-Cargo bikes can be quite expensive, but the Lectric XPedition offers incredible performance at a fraction of the price of most of best cargo bike in our review, yet it doesn't skimp on the specs.
+Cargo bikes can be quite expensive, but the Lectric XPedition offers incredible performance at a fraction of the price of most cargo bikes in our review, yet it doesn't skimp on the specs.
 You get both power and utility with a large battery and motor and many included accessories like fenders, lights, and a clear digital display.
 This little workhorse can haul to 450 pounds!
 Few other cargo bikes of any size or price range can match that.
-A telescoping stem and seatpost make it easy to adjust for different riders, and it has a short enough wheelbase to fit on many bike racks.
+A telescoping stem and seatpost make it easy to adjust for different riders, and it has a wheelbase that is short enough to fit on many bike racks.

 The only real downside to its compact size and short wheelbase is that this bike doesn't handle as well as bigger bikes, especially at higher speeds.
 The smaller wheels and lack of suspension mean the bike transmits bumps more readily on rough surfaces.
 Overall, the bike performs admirably and can haul some serious gear.
 It's also much less expensive than most other cargo bikes.